 Bankruptcy’s effect on child support is very similar to its effect on alimony.
 Past-due child support is not dischargeable in bankruptcy.
 If one spouse owes child support but has not paid because of hard times, the past-due amount still must be paid.
-A bankruptcy court can discharge many debts, but the court cannot discharge a child support debt (or an alimony debt).
-Severe financial problems (as evidenced by the bankruptcy) could be a basis for reducing future child support payments, but not for reducing past-due payments.
+A bankruptcy court can discharge many debts, but the court cannot remove a child support debt (or an alimony debt).
+Severe financial problems (as evidenced by the bankruptcy) could be a basis for reducing future child support payments, but not for reducing past-due costs.

 For information on serving legal papers, click here or call (800) 774-6922.
 Representatives are available Monday-Friday 8 am – 8 pm EST. If you found this article helpful, please consider donating.
 Thank you for following our blog, A space dedicated to bringing you news on breaking legal developments, interesting articles for law professionals, and educational material for all.
 We hope that you enjoy your time on our blog and revisit us!
 We also invite you to check out our Frequently Asked Questions About Process Servers by clicking here.